Scope: This statement applies to, and is published on behalf of, Smithfield Foods Group Ltd and Smithfield Foods Ltd

 Effectiveness in ensuring trafficking is not taking place – Due Diligence Processes

-In the last 12 months SF UK has required non-group suppliers to complete an ethical audit supplier questionnaire.
-We have also updated our training materials to reflect the latest information from Stronger Together and other anti-slavery initiatives.
-We have also subscribed as an affiliate organisation on TISC Report (Transparency in Supply Chains online database)
+In the last 12 months SF UK has updated training materials to reflect the latest information from Stronger Together and other anti-slavery initiatives.

 In order to ensure there is no modern slavery or human trafficking within our supply chain we will undertake the following steps in the next 12 months: